-The calendar works similarly as certificates in that an ILC sessions, while set in a specific time zone by an admin, is saved in UTC.
+The calendar works similarly as certificates in that an ILC session, while set in a specific time zone by an admin, is saved in UTC.
 When viewing the calendar in the learner UI, users will see the session times according to their local machine's time zone settings.

 ILC ICS Files

 For an Instructor Led Course (ILC), if you have messaging enabled for users to receive notification of enrollment, they will also receive an ICS file as an attachment.
-ICS is a global format for calendar files widely being utilized by various calendar and email programs.
+The ICS is a global format for calendar files widely being utilized by various calendar and email programs.
 These files also utilize the UTC format for the sake of consistency, and to ensure users are receiving the proper time for their course.